-I am a broadly-trained cultural anthropologist with primary research interests in semiotic anthropology, material culture and archeology, racial, ethnic, and linguistic identity.
-I have secondary interests in kinship, demography, anthropology and philosophy, and the history of anthropology.
-Most of my fieldwork has been conducted in Ireland, in Gaeltacht (Irish-speaking) communities.
-My recently completed projects include an analysis and critique of the logic of racial profiling, using C.S.
-Peirce's arguments about the various forms of logical inference including retroduction/abduction, and his theories about iconicity.
-My current research can be described broadly as the semiotics of material culture and of cultural identities.
-I am engaged in an ongoing project investigating the phenomenological, temporal, and semiotic manifestations of material objects from the past in the present, focusing specifically on archaeological artefacts.
-Related to this I have been consulting on a project on the semiotic aspects of ‘vintage fashion’.
-My other newly-initiated project is on soccer and migrant identities.
+I am a broadly-trained anthropologist with primary research interests in semiotic anthropology, material culture and archaeology, racial, ethnic, and linguistic identity.
+I have secondary research interests in kinship, demography, philosophy, and history.
+My research program can be described as the semiotics of material culture and of cultural identities.
+Most of my fieldwork has been conducted in Ireland, in Gaeltacht (Irish-speaking) communities, and more recently I have begun research in Central America.
+My ongoing research is an investigation of the phenomenological, temporal, and semiotic manifestations of material objects from the past in the present, focusing specifically on artefacts.
+Related to this, I have been consulting on a project on the semiotic aspects of ‘vintage fashion’.
+Through courses I have taught at Denison, I have also been able to research migrant identities in soccer.
 I teach courses on semiotic anthropology, social theory (classical and contemporary), race and ethnicity, anthropology of soccer, as well as courses in International Studies.
 I also teach our introductory course as well as our senior seminar.

 - November 2014, Book review of Olaf Zenker’s Irish/ness Is All around Us: Language Revivalism and the Culture of Ethnic Identity in Northern Ireland.
 American Ethnologist, v.
 41, issue 4

 - Summer 2014, “Response to Sluis and Edwards, ‘Rethinking Combined Departments’” in Learning and Teaching: The International Journal of Higher Education in the Social Sciences (LATISS) v.7, n.2